context-hub/generator/README.md

 | `exclude_methods_pattern`    | string  | `null`                               | Regular expression pattern for methods to exclude                               |
 | `include_properties_pattern` | string  | `null`                               | Regular expression pattern for properties to include                            |
 | `exclude_properties_pattern` | string  | `null`                               | Regular expression pattern for properties to exclude                            |

-I'd be happy to provide complete documentation for the AstDocTransformer ('php-docs') and ContextSanitizerModifier (' sanitizer') modifiers to enhance the README.
-Here's what I'll add to the existing documentation:

 ## Sanitizer Modifier